 When an animal-lover takes in a stray as an act of mercy or a family falls on hard times, sometimes the cost of spaying and neutering can be out of their reach.
 As funds are available, we invite owners and rescuers to apply for financial help for this vital procedure, and in doing so are helping to control the pet population.
 (Available to Shelburne County residents only based on approved applications.)

-In honour of John "Buddy" McKay, who was well known within our community for caring for many feral and abandoned cats , PET Projects was able for a limited time to offer FREE spay/neuters for owned, stray and feral cats in Shelburne County.
-Due to the overwhelming response, we are no longer accepting applications.
-If you have already submitted your application, you should be hearing from one of our volunteers soon!
+In honour of John "Buddy" McKay, who was well known within our community for caring for many feral and abandoned cats, PET Projects was able to offer FREE spay/neuters to over 150 owned, stray and feral cats in our communities!
+(This program is currently closed as all funds have been expended. )

 (expect a response within 48 hours)